norestraint/desafio/doc/ideasTODO.md

 }
 ```

-- [ ] Change the hashmap of purchases to contains a uuid as the identifier of each purchase.

 - [x] Reestructure the project so the models stay in one folder and the business logic in another one(`models.clj` and `logic.clj`).

 - [x] Use `schemas` to implement the client, credit card and purchases logic.